Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

    copy an existing set of keys and `authorized_hosts` file into a directory for reference in the following step.
 It is assumed that public keys have a `.pub` extension.

-   Invoke the `ncn-image-modification.sh` script located at the top level of the CSM release tarball to add ssh key and set the root password.
-Optaionally, set a local timezone (UTC is the default).
+   Invoke the `ncn-image-modification.sh` script located at the top level of the CSM release tarball to add SSH key and set the root password.
+Optionally, set a local timezone (UTC is the default).
 If you chose to create new SSH keys above, invoke this script with `-d ~/.ssh` in addition to the other required options.

    ```bash
    pit# ncn-image-modification.sh -h